davehorton/deprecated/README.md

 	}) ;
 }) ;

-// with one session object, we can get the call-id from the opposite call app.bye(function(req, res){
+// regardless of which sip dialog the request is for, we get the same session object app.bye(function(req, res){
     res.send(200) ;